SciML/sciml.ai/_posts/2017-4-30-API_changes.md

 IO functionality has been experimentally added through IterableTables.jl.
 This allows one to easily save solution types to DataFrames, CSVs, and more.
 This will be added to the documentation when it's out of the experimental phase.

+## Extensive PDE Tools

+This will be detailed in the follow-up post on the state of the ecosystem.